 Q: Must I use only Wellesley Library resources or Wellesley-subscribed databases?
-May I use sources on the wider Web?
+May I use sources found on the wider Internet?

 A: You may use any source you think is appropriate to the research for your paper/project.
-Part of the evaluative process is to determine what information a Web source will contribute to your paper/project and how to evaluate the accuracy and reliability of Web sources.
+Part of the evaluative process is to determine what information a source (from the library's resources, or the wider world of Internet sources) will contribute to your paper/project, and how to evaluate the accuracy and reliability of Web sources.
 Help in evaluating Web sources.

 Q: I got help from a librarian who suggested some sources to use.
 Is that OK?